Abercrombie settlement wins court approval after earlier rejection

-Dec 30 (Reuters) - A federal judge on Tuesday approved a revised settlement of a lawsuit challenging former Abercrombie & Fitch Co Chief Executive Michael Jeffries’ pay, three months after rejecting a version that appeared to offer few benefits and release too many potential claims.
+(Reuters) - A federal judge on Tuesday recommended approval of a revised settlement of a lawsuit challenging former Abercrombie & Fitch Co Chief Executive Michael Jeffries’ pay, three months after another judge rejected a version that appeared to offer few benefits and release too many potential claims.

-U.S. District Judge James Graham in Columbus, Ohio said the revised terms “confer a substantial benefit” upon the apparel retailer and its shareholders as it better aligns pay with performance, tightens conflict of interest rules, and provides for a new chief ethics officer.
+U.S. Magistrate Judge Norah McCann King in Columbus, Ohio said the revised terms “confer a substantial benefit” upon the apparel retailer and its shareholders as it better aligns pay with performance, tightens conflict of interest rules, and provides for a new chief ethics officer.
 No money is changing hands.

-But he said the revised settlement released only derivative claims, brought on Abercrombie’s behalf against officers and directors, and not direct claims that shareholders can bring.
+But King said the revised settlement released only derivative claims, brought on Abercrombie’s behalf against officers and directors, and not direct claims that shareholders can bring.

-Graham awarded the plaintiffs’ lawyers, including the firm Bernstein Litowitz Berger & Grossmann, $1.66 million for legal fees and expenses, below the maximum $2.78 million that was sought.
+She recommended that the plaintiffs’ lawyers, including the firm Bernstein Litowitz Berger & Grossmann, be awarded $1.66 million for legal fees and expenses, below the maximum $2.78 million that was sought.
 That firm was not immediately available to comment.

 The settlement resolves claims that Abercrombie should not have awarded Jeffries more than $140 million since 2007 and let him rack up “massive” travel expenses, even as sales declined and the New Albany, Ohio-based company’s stock lagged its peers.